National security of China: Police and internal security

-Internal threat and terrorism

-Muslim separatists in the Xinjiang Uyghur Autonomous Region present China with its most significant terrorist threat, which emerged in the late 1980s.
-In 2003, Beijing published "East Turkistan Terrorist List", which labeled organizations such as the World Youth Uyghur Congress and the East Turkestan Information Center as terrorist entities.
-These groups openly advocate for the independence and formation of East Turkestan.
-Although they have not been publicly linked to violent activity, the separatists have engaged in violence, bomb attacks, assassinations, and street fighting, which Beijing responded to with police and military action.

-During the summer of 2004, elite troops from China and Pakistan held joint anti-terrorism exercises in Xinjiang that were aimed at the East Turkistan Islamic Movement, an organization listed as terrorist by China, the US, and the UN.
-This and other Uyghur separatist groups were trained in Afghanistan to fight with the Taliban and al Qaeda.
-The East Turkistan Islamic Movement was established in 1990 and has links to the Islamic Movement of Uzbekistan, which operates throughout Central Asia.
-Premier Wen Jiabao joined leaders of other Asian and European nations in Hanoi for the October 2004 Asia–Europe Meeting (ASEM), where the delegates reaffirmed their call for a War on Terrorism led by the UN.

 Hong Kong

 The Hong Kong Special Administrative Region is considered a part of China, so it has a responsibility to protect national security of China.
 In Hong Kong, national security law (to fulfill Hong Kong Basic Law Article 23) has not been passed yet.
 It was attempted in 2003 but withdrawn due to mass demonstrations.
 Since the major social movements in 2014 and 2019–20, the Central Government of China has had concerns about national security, and has highlighted foreign forces interfering in domestic affairs.
 The Chinese Government has pressured Hong Kong to enact national security laws many times.
 Since some Hong Kong legislators refuse to pass any bills related to China, it is unlikely that a national security law will be passed in the foreseeable future.
 To block the national security loophole in Hong Kong, in 2020, China's National People's Congress passed a National Security Law for Hong Kong which bypasses Hong Kong's local legislation.